efitz11/discord-bot-v2/README.md

 # MLB Discord Bot

-A Discord bot for MLB, MiLB, NBA, WNBA, and NHL fans.
+A Discord bot for baseball (but also all sports) fans.
 Baseball data comes from the MLB Stats API and Baseball Savant (Statcast).
-NBA/WNBA/NHL data comes from the ESPN API (no key required).
+NBA/WNBA/NHL data comes from the ESPN API.
 All commands use Discord slash commands with autocomplete.

 ## Baseball Commands